 .
-So far, UL 60950-1 2nd Edition permits to use the same requirements for frequencies above 30 kHz until they will figure out what to do about it.
+So far, 60950-1 2nd Edition permits to use the same requirements for frequencies above 30 kHz until they will figure out what to do about it.
 You can't rule out that in the future UL would adopt tougher standards for high frequency circuits based on IEC 60664-1 and IEC 60664-4, which would have a major effect on most SMPS designs.

 If there is no legal requirement to meet UL or any other product control law, try to use IPC-2221B (or IPC-9592B for power circuits) distance recommendations whenever possible.
 However, where shortage of space on a PCB is an issue, you may need to choose a smaller spacing, provided it still withstands test voltages substantially higher than the peak voltage between the traces.
 The above analysis takes into account only electrical breakdown issue.
 There are other criteria that should be considered when selecting electrical clearance, such as conductor's temperature rise

 .
 Also see the guidelines for printed circuit board design

-: The information provided here reflects only a personal opinion of the author and does not constitute any professional or legal advice.
+: The information provided here reflects only a personal opinion of the author and does not constitute a professional or legal advice.
 It is not intended to substitute official standards-- consulted them for all final decisions.
 Also see our general Disclaimer linked below.